tshepang/blog/content/Bad Teacher (2011).md

 non-standard cast at that.

-Sadly the movie is ridiculously shallow, and there is no battle to fight, and nothing is resolved\...
-I don\'t know what the fuck it\'s about.
+Sadly the movie is ridiculously shallow, and there is no battle to fight, and nothing is resolved...
+I don't know what the fuck it's about.
 It feels very incomplete.
 Even the quality cast is underused (I wish I could see more of Timberlake, the fat teacher, the kids, and much less of Cameron Diaz).